 Stage of the project: Very ambitious project.
 Proof of concept launched (Demo available), version 1 of the platform- Q4 2018.
 Score 7.5

-Project potential: aiming to create an e-commerce ecosystem based on Hyper-Ledger Fabric, very ambitious and challenging vision.
+Project potential: aiming to create an e-commerce ecosystem based on Hyper-Ledger Fabric, a very ambitious and challenging vision.
 Score 7.5

 Community and Media: ~19,950 Telegram members, ~13,800 Twitter followers.
 Score 9